daveoncode/pyvaru/README.rst

 Usage
 -----

-Given an existing model to validate, like the one above (but it could be a simple dictionary or any data structure since `pyvaru` does not make any assumption on the data format):
+Given an existing model to validate, like the one below (but it could be a simple dictionary or any data structure since `pyvaru` does not make any assumption on the data format):